What is Website Maintenance?

 - How much of your website is customized content

-- How quickly is your business growing?
+- How quickly your business is growing

-- Is your website currently out-of-date?
+- If your website is currently out-of-date

 If you’ve read this whole article, you probably have a good idea if maintaining your own website is something you are currently capable of.
 If your website is simply sitting and taking up space on the internet, you should absolutely consider purchasing a website maintenance package.
-Your website should be a tool that is supporting and helping your business grow.
+Your website should be a tool that is supporting and helps your business grow.
 It is a living and breathing entity that deserves your time and attention in order to fulfill its potential.

 Let Us Help You

-At Fingerprint Marketing we offer reliable and affordable website maintenance packages with no long term contracts.
+At Fingerprint Marketing, we offer reliable and affordable website maintenance packages with no long-term contracts.
 We offer SEO, hosting, security and updates, backups, support, and peace of mind.

 Ask yourself honestly whether you are keeping your website in good health and consider contacting us.
-If you were to drive a car miles every day without regular tune-ups, you wouldn’t expect it to work for you long-term would you?
-Your website is the same. .
-But don’t worry, We’ve got your back.
+If you were to drive a car miles every day without regular tune-ups, you wouldn’t expect it to work for you long-term, would you?
+Your website is the same.
+But don’t worry.
+We’ve got your back.